alexrainman/CarouselView/README.md

 #### Roadmap

 * Infinite scrolling
-* Events: Down, Up, Swiping, Scrolled
-* Indicators position
+* Indicators UI position
+* Indicators tap event
 * Transition animation speed
-* Indicators tap event
 * Load more event

 #### Contributors
 * [alexrainman](https://github.com/alexrainman)

 #### Release Notes

+4.4.3
+[Android] TapGestureRecognizer doesn't work when added to CarouselViewControl #200 [iOS] PositionSelected not called when adding a new item.
+[UWP] Adding an Item to the CarouselView Causes Exception when ShowIndicators = False #198 [UWP] Crash on window resize #199
+[UWP] Adding back VirtualizationStackPanel as FlipView.ItemsPanelTemplate [UWP] Overall staibility and improvements.

 4.4.2